acmutd/htf-research/README.md

 ## Deployment

-After your pull request is approved, you'll be able to see the finished product [at this location or by these means].
+After your pull request is approved, you'll be able to see the finished product at `acmutd.co/research/infographics/{your stock ticker}`.